 A. We have done clocks for clients from coast to coast and Alaska, as well as serving our base of customers from mid-north Indiana.
 Much of our business comes from repeat customers or referrals from satisfied customers telling their friends about us.

-A. Select "Clock Repair" from the menu at upper left and then select a repair category to see our repair prices.
+A. Select a repair category from the menu at the top to see our repair prices.

 A. First, call us on our toll-free number, 1-888-742-5625.
 There may be a small adjustment that you can do.
 Failing that, bring it back to us, or send it back to us.
 We will address the problem promptly.
 We do not expect to take your money and ignore your problem.
 Period!
 An exception is mainsprings.
 We inspect them carefully, but if one breaks that we did not replace at the time of repair, this is not covered in our warranty.
 We will STILL work with you to repair the problem as economically as possible.
 Your good will and satisfaction are paramount with us.